AllenCell/aics-ml-segmentation/docs/demo_1.md

 8. playground_filament3d.ipynb: workflows for Tight junction protein ZO1, Beta actin, Non-muscle myosin IIB, Alpha-actinin-1, Alpha tubulin, Troponin I, and Titin
 9. playground_shell.ipynb: workflow for Lamin B1 (Interphase-specific)

-In this example, ATP2A2 tags the same structure as Sec61B and thus looks very similar to Sec61B.
-So, we pick `playground_curvi.ipynb`.
+In this example, ATP2A2 localizes to the nuclear pheriphry and ER tubules, very simiar to Sec61B and therefore we are starting with  `playground_curvi.ipynb`.

 #### Step 2: Go to the Jupyter Notebook and tune the workflow